brissone/moodle-qtype_musictheory/README.txt

 This Moodle question type deals music theory.
 It currently supports the following music theory exercises:

+1) Note writing: The respondent is asked to enter a given note on the staff.
+2) Note identification: The response is asked to identify a give note.
-1) Key signature writing: The respondent is asked to enter a given key signature.
+3) Key signature writing: The respondent is asked to enter a given key signature.
-2) Key signature identification: The respondent is asked to identify a given major or minor key signature.
+4) Key signature identification: The respondent is asked to identify a given major or minor key signature.
-3) Interval writing: The respondent is asked to enter a given interval above or below a given note.
+5) Interval writing: The respondent is asked to enter a given interval above or below a given note.
-4) Interval identification: The respondent is asked to identify the quality and size of a given interval
+6) Interval identification: The respondent is asked to identify the quality and size of a given interval
-5) Scale writing: The respondent is asked to enter a given scale.
+7) Scale writing: The respondent is asked to enter a given scale.

-If Javascript is enabled, answers are entered and displayed in an HTML5 graphical user interface, using a separate Javascript component (Music Theory GUI) packaged as a YUI module.
-However, the music theory question is fully functional without Javascript, for accessibility purposes.
+When Javascript is enabled, answers are entered and displayed in an HTML5 graphical user interface, using a separate Javascript component (Music Theory GUI) packaged as a YUI module.
+All the exercises above are fully functional without Javascript, except for 1) Note writing and 2) Note identification.

 Each of the exercises above can also be configured so that a specific question is randomly generated upon starting an activity.
 The randomization can be based